Apache Apex Development Environment Setup

 VirtualBox -- Oracle VirtualBox is a virtual machine manager (version 4.3 or later) and can be downloaded from https://www.virtualbox.org/wiki/Downloads.
 It is needed to run the DataTorrent Sandbox.

 DataTorrent Sandbox -- The sandbox can be downloaded from https://www.datatorrent.com/download.
-It is useful for testing simple applications since it contains Apache Hadoop and DataTorrent RTS pre-installed with a time-limited Enterprise License.
-If you already installed the RTS Enterprise Edition (evaluation or production license) on a cluster, you can use that setup for deployment and testing instead of the sandbox.
+It is useful for testing simple applications since it contains Apache Hadoop and DataTorrent RTS pre-installed.
+If you have already installed a licensed version of DataTorrent RTS on a cluster, you can use that setup for deployment and testing instead of the sandbox.

 (Optional) If you prefer to use an IDE (Integrated Development Environment) such as NetBeans, Eclipse or IntelliJ, install that as well.